The Glean CLI tool

 Create a new database.

-Specifies the name and hash of the database--finish
+Specifies the name and instance of the database--finish

-File(s) of facts to write into the database (JSON).
+File(s) of facts to write into the database.
+Accepts JSON or compressed (zstd) JSONs.
 See Writing data to Glean.

 Write facts to a database.

-Specifies the name and hash of the databaseFILE..
+Specifies the name and instance of the databaseFILE..

-File(s) of facts to write into the database (JSON).
+File(s) of facts to write into the database.
+Accepts JSON or compressed (zstd) JSONs.
 See Writing data to Glean.--finish

 Also mark the DB as complete